coder/support-scripts/README.md

 ## cdr-cs

-All things I build for Coder's Customer Success org.
+All things I build for Coder's Customer Success organization.